krateoplatformops/finops-operator-scraper/README.md

 ```
 ### Configuration
 The database-config CR is required.
-The deployment of the operator needs a secret for the repository, called `registry-credentials` in the namespace `finops`.

 The scraper container is created in the namespace of the CR.
-The scraper container looks for a secret in the CR namespace called `registry-credentials-default`
+The scraper container looks for a secret in the CR namespace called `registry-credentials`, configurable in the HELM chart.

 ### Databricks token
 The Databricks token can be obtained through the dashboard UI.